-Even if you are still skeptical about music making kids smarter, let us look at the other benefits.
-Socially, music is an ageless hobby, creating interaction with great people.
-Take a look at any school band, orchestra, or top-ranking choir and you will find a huge percentage of the members are in the top ten percent of their classes and are college bound.
+Even if you are still skeptical about music making kids smarter, let's look at the other benefits.
+Socially, music is an ageless hobby creating interaction with great people.
+Take a look at any school band, orchestra, or top-ranking choir and you will find a huge percentage of the members are in the top ten percent of their class and college bound.
 Striving for excellence is a given in a musical group.
-Everyone has to perfect their parts for the group to perform at their best, therefore nobody "sits on the bench."
-Everyone has to pull their own weight or the whole group suffers.
-Creativity, especially in jazz groups, is developed, honed, and embraced.
-Who could not use more creativity in their workforce?
-Creativity is what makes the difference and gives any company the cutting edge.
+Everyone has to perfect their part for the group to perform at their best.
+Nobody "sits on the bench."
+Everyone has to pull their weight or the whole group suffers.
+Creativity, especially in jazz groups, is developed, honed and embraced.
+Who couldn't use more creativity in their workforce?
+It is what makes the difference and gives any company the cutting edge.

-There are many benefits of being involved in making music, but the neural pathways drive home the point and that gets our attention.
-Scientists are reluctant to state that playing a musical instrument makes you smarter, but all the indicators are there, so let us look at it from the opposite angle.
+There are many benefits of being involved in making music, but the neural pathways drives home the point and gets our attention.
+Scientists are reluctant to state that playing a musical instrument makes you smarter, but all the indicators are there, so let's look at it from the opposite angle.
 Instead of trying to prove that music makes you smarter or is good for you and your child, try to prove that it is not.
-I can not think of a single reason how learning a musical instrument is detrimental, can you?
+I can't think of a single reason how learning a musical instrument is detrimental, can you?

 Give your child every opportunity and advantage you can.
 Enroll them in music lessons and watch them grow and mentally develop as they play, create, express, and struggle through the rigors of the discipline of mastering an instrument.
 You will discover a more creative, brighter, and mature person in the making.
+SFM www.FreddieTheFrogBooks.com.